marlonecobos/nichevol/cran-comments.md

 **Additional comment**

-* The main scientific publication describing the theoretical background of phylogenetic analyses and methods used in this package is in the second round of reviews in the journal Evolution.
+* The main scientific publication describing the theoretical background of phylogenetic analyses and methods used in this package is in reviews in the journal Ecology and Evolution.
 Once the manuscript is published we will add this reference to the package description.

 ## Test environments
-* local windows 10, R 3.6.1
+* local windows 10, R 3.6.2
-* local macOS 10.14.6 Mojave, R 3.6.1
+* local macOS 10.14.6 Mojave, R 3.6.2
+* macOS 10.11 El Capitan (on rhub), R-release
 * ubuntu 16.04.6 LTS (on travis), R 3.6.1
 * windows server 2008 R2 SP1 32/64 bit (on rhub), R-devel